-- Lead collective bargaining activities, including contract negotiations, interim negotiations, labor contract administration and interpretation. - Guide development of employee relations programs to create and promote a positive organizational culture, and advocate for fair, respectful treatment of employees. - Provide internal expertise for dispute resolution, grievance handling, and cooperative problem solving. - Maintain and develop Personnel Rules; ensure consistent application of CBAs, Personnel Rules, discipline policies, and administer the County's drug and alcohol testing process. - · Coordinate countywide layoff activities and the merit council appeals process; and - Ensure compliance with federal, state, local laws, rules, regulations and labor agreements, and communicate, train and coach supervisors, managers and department human resources units on these requirements.
+- Lead collective bargaining activities, including contract negotiations, interim negotiations, labor contract administration and interpretation. - Guide development of employee relations programs to create and promote a positive organizational culture, and advocate for fair, respectful treatment of employees. - Provide internal expertise for dispute resolution, grievance handling, and cooperative problem solving. - Maintain and develop Personnel Rules; ensure consistent application of CBAs, Personnel Rules, discipline policies, and; administer the County's drug and alcohol testing process. - Coordinate countywide layoff activities and the merit council appeals process; and - Ensure compliance with federal, state, local laws, rules, regulations and labor agreements, and communicate, train and coach supervisors, managers and department human resources units on these requirements.

-Performar Performance Measures Measure Type Performance Measure FY24 Actual FY25 Budgeted FY25 Estimate FY26 Target Output Number of labor disputes 188 150 168 170 Outcome Percentage of labor disputes settled collaboratively 92% 95% 95% 95%
+Performa Performance Measures Measure Type Performance Measure FY24 Actual FY25 Budgeted FY25 Estimate FY26 Target Output Number of labor disputes 188 150 168 170 Outcome Percentage of labor disputes settled collaboratively 92% 95% 95% 95%

-Output and Outcome: Resolving formal and informal labor disputes collaboratively means efficiently addressing concerns without the necessity of arbitration, which can be costly and result in a binding decision not in the County's best interest.
-The County is now looking to include additional considerations by applying an equity lens when interpreting labor disputes, to ensure the County's position adheres to legal and contractual obligations but also promotes fairness.
+Resolving formal and informal labor disputes collaboratively means efficiently addressing concerns without the necessity of arbitration, which can be costly and result in a binding decision not in the County's best interest.
+Additionally, the County now seeks to include Diversity & Equity considerations, applying equity consideration lenses to determining the County's interpretations in labor disputes, so as to work from more Diversity, Equity, and Inclusion-informed positions.